retrography/data-management/README.md

+# Data and Database Management

-# Companion website for the Data and Database Management Course
+Companion website for Data and Database Management Course